 Reptile and Amphibian Study 2 8 Rifle Shooting 2 1f Earning the necessary shooting score for this badge is time consuming.
 Class time is 2 hours per day.
-Scouts must bring a copy of their states hunting laws or Proof they passed a Hunter's Safety Course.
+Scouts must bring a copy of their state's hunting laws or Proof they passed a Hunter's Safety Course.
 Robotics 3 Rowing 2 RWB Swimmer Class time is 2 Summits per day.
 Scouting Heritage 3 4, 5 Must hold knowledge with their unit's scouting history Sculpture 2 2c The cost of the kit for this badge is: \$10.00 Search and Rescue 3 Shotgun Shooting 3 Shooting is time consuming.
-Scouts must shoot for score to complete badge.
+Scouts must shoot for a score to complete badge.
 Cost associated with this badge is 5 shots for \$1.00.
 Final cost could be between \$10 and \$20.
-Must be 14+ to take badge.
+Must be 14+ to take the badge.
 Signs, Signals, and Codes 3 Scouts will be going on a one-mile hike and willing to learn the basics of multiple forms of communication.
 Small Boat Sailing 4 RWB Swimmer Class time is 2 hours per day.
 Class size is limited by age then rank Soil & Water Conservation 2 Space Exploration 2 Do NOT bring model rockets to camp.
 Cost associated with this badge is \$10.00 Sports 2 4, 5 Athletic attire required.
 Must have a physical examination within the last 12 months before completing requirements 4 and 5.
 Swimming 2 RWB Swimmer Class time is 1 hour per day.
 Swimming attire is required.
-Weather 2 Welding 4 Cost associated with this badge is \$10.00.
-Must be 14+ to take badge and class size of Eight is limited by age then rank.
+Weather 2 Swinnier Welding 4 Cost associated with this badge is \$10.00. weiding - Must be 14+ to take badge and class size of Eight is limited by age then rank.
 (This is a 3 Summits Class).
 Required to wear long pants Wilderness Survival 2 Class time is 2 Summits per day.
 Scouts will build shelters which they must stay in overnight while at camp; weather dependent.
-All requirements are base ed on the 2021 Scouts BSA Requirements Books as of January 2021

-2022 (Camp Conestoga Merit Badge and Progra nm Costs Activity/ Merit Badge Supplies to Purchase Cost Comments Sculpture Clay and materials to complete Badge \$10.00 Basketry Merit Badge kit with all necessary materials to complete merit badge \$13.99 to \$15.99 Leatherwork Merit Badge kit with all necessary materials to complete merit badge \$13.99 to \$15.99 Model Design & Building Materials Needed \$10.00 Pottery Clay and Glaze \$5.00 Metalwork Metal Supplies \$10.00 Welding Metal Supplies \$10.00 Shotgun Shooting or Open Shotgun Shots and Clay Pigeons \$1.00/5 shots Space Exploration Rocket Kits \$10.00 YOUTH Henry Rifle Shoot Scouts enter to win a Henry Rifle \$5.00 NEW!!
-You can enter as many times as you like at \$5 per entry!
-ADULT Henry Rifle Shoot Adults enter to win a Henry Rifle \$5.00 You can enter as many times as you like at \$5 per entry!
-Cowboy Action Shoot MUST attend 1 of the 2 Safety Briefings!
-No Cost, but other requirements!
-ALL MUST have a signed waiver, Youth need Parent/Guardian Signature!
-Wednesday Night Zip Participant Fee and Must meet age/weight requirements. \$5.00 ALL MUST have a signed waiver, Youth need Parent/Guardian Signature Stained Glass Glass and Sauter \$10.00 Must be 14 years old or older Safety Equipment (Welding/Metal Working/ Shooting Sports/Etc.) Welding Gloves, Safety Glasses, & Ear protection \$5.00 You may bring your own or purchase them if needed! change based on cost Tickets are bought at - able supplies for year/ ALL !
+2023 (Camp Conestoga Merit Badge and Progra ım Costs

+Activity / Merit Badge Supplies to Purchase Cost Comments

+Basketry Merit Badge kit \$13.99 to

+with all necessary \$15.99

+materials to

+complete merit

+badge

+Electronics Materials to \$10.00

+complete badge .

+Leatherwork Merit Badge kit \$13.99 to

+with all necessary \$15.99

+materials to

+complete merit

+Madel Design 0 Duilding badge Materials Needed ć10.00

+Model Design & Building \$10.00

+Metalwork Metal Supplies \$10.00

+Pottery Clay and Glaze \$10.00

+Sculpture Clay and materials \$10.00

+to complete badge

+Shotgun Shooting or Shots and Clay \$1.00/5 shots

+Open Shotgun Pigeons Rocket Kits ¢10.00

+Space Exploration \$10.00

+Welding Metal and Supplies Scouts enter to win \$10.00 Vou con ontor oc monu

+YOUTH Henry Rifle Shoot a Henry Rifle \$5.00 You can enter as many times as you like at \$5 per entry!

+ADULT Henry Rifle Shoot Adults enter to win \$5.00 You can enter as many

+ADDET Hemy Kine Shoot a Henry Rifle J.00 times as you like at \$5 per entry!

+Cowboy Action Shoot MUST attend 1 of No Cost, but ALL MUST have a signed

+····· the 2 Safety other waiver, Youth need

+Briefings! requirements!
+Parent/Guardian

+0.1 Signature!

+Wednesday Night Zip Participant Fee and \$5.00 ALL MUST have a signed

+Must meet Pay at the waiver, Youth need

+age/weight COPE Climbing Parent/Guardian Signature

+requirements.
+Tower

+Stained Glass Glass and Sauter \$10.00 Must be 14 years old or

+older, open to adults also!

+- ect to change based on ır/ ALL Tickets are boug - • •

+, - 2